mithintv/mithintv/README.md

 <h1 align="center">Hi 👋, I'm Mithin</h1>
-<h3 align="center">Creative Software Engineer with 2+ years of experience.
-Proven track record of implementing full-stack applications.
-Self-motivated, empathetic, and thoughtful.</h3>
+<h3 align="center">I am a self-taught Software Engineer with an enthusiasm for compassionate and empathetic ideas that can have real impact.
+Unfortunately, I never learned how to swim and I think raw tomatoes are gross.</h3>

 - 🌱 I’m currently learning **C++, Vue, and PostgreSQL**